 The nominations policy is intended to provide a flexible set of guidelines for the effective functioning of the Company's director nominations process.
 The Nominating/Corporate Governance Committee intends to review the nominations policy as it considers advisable and anticipates that modifications may be necessary from time to time as the Company's needs and circumstances evolve, and as applicable legal or listing standards change.
-The Nominating/Corporate Governance Governance Committee intends to review to the nominations policy as a director advisable and anticipates that modifications may be necessary from time to time as the Company's needs and circumstances evolve, and as applicable legal or listing standards change.
 The Nominating/Corporate Governance Committee may amend the nominations policy at any time.